Welcome to JeffMD

 - Scholarly inquiry is a core value of the curriculum, honing critical thinking skills that clinicians need just as much as researchers.
-All students will choose an area of concentration from Population Health, Humanities, Design, Health Systems or Clinical & Translational Research.
+All students will choose an area of concentration from one of our Scholarly Inquiry Tracks.
 They will be assigned a mentor and complete independent projects appropriate for their concentration.
 Students may shift between tracks at certain points during their four years.

 JeffMD is patient-centered.
 In every case study and clinical encounter, you will be asked to consider “What are this patient’s goals?” (not just, “What needs fixing?”).
 In another noteworthy feature, JeffMD integrates clinical experience, science instruction, and development of a professional persona - how you will interact with clients and peers - throughout the four years of medical school.
 JeffMD also allows you to customize your studies more than a traditional curriculum does: You will be encouraged to declare a specialty interest before the last phase of the curriculum so you can complete work on your core competencies in the context of that specialty.